Burhan Azeem

 Burhan Azeem's family immigrated to the United States from Pakistan when he was a kid.
 They moved several times, and he's spoken about how, as a brown Muslim immigrant living in the USA after 9-11, Cambridge was the first place he felt welcome.

 He holds a Bachelor of Science from MIT and speaks three languages.
 He has studied sustainability and is passionate about mitigating climate change and its impacts.
-Professionally, he is an engineer.
+Professionally, before being elected to the council, he was an engineer.

 In addition to canvassing, he has helped residents register to vote and has also been a volunteer EMT.
 A renter, he served on the board of A Better Cambridge, and founded a housing nonprofit called Abundant Housing Massachusetts.